An accurate diagnosis and early treatment can ensure a better quality of life for people with Parkinson’s disease.

-At Banner Health, our neurologists have years of experience in diagnosing Parkinson's disease.
+At Banner Health, our neurologists have years of experience in testing and diagnosing Parkinson's disease.
 Our team of compassionate experts knows that each patient is different, so we work with you to quickly find the right diagnosis to begin building your treatment plan.

 Many times a primary care provider is the first to suspect a Parkinson’s diagnosis.
 If you’re experiencing symptoms such as tremors, shaking, slow movement, stiffness and/or trouble with balance, talk to your doctor or seek the opinion of a neurologist.
 Banner Health neurologists are movement disorder specialists, who have experience and specific training to assess and treat Parkinson’s.

 Medical history and physical exam: In general, a neurologist makes a Parkinson’s diagnosis based on asking questions about your medical history and symptoms and conducting a physical exam.
 Consider having a spouse or someone close to you at your appointment to help answer questions and provide perspective.

 Parkinson’s disease affects each patient differently – symptoms vary not only in type, but order and intensity.
 However, knowing the typical progression of Parkinson’s can help you cope.